Rules of the TIGER challenge

 One account per participant

-You can not use multiple grand-challenge accounts to participate in the TIGER challenge, only one account per user is allowed to participate in TIGER
+You can not use multiple grand-challenge accounts to participate in the TIGER challenge, only one account per user is allowed to participate in TIGER.

 No private sharing outside teams